Punktum-dk/epp-service-specification/README.md

 <a id="hello-and-greeting"></a>
 ### hello and greeting

-This part of the EPP protocol is described in [RFC 5730][RFC5730].
+This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.
 For a more detailed explanation of the data collection policy announced via the greeting, please see the Data Collection Policy chapter.

 As announced in the greeting, the following objects are available: